zoran-cuckovic/beautiful-jekyll/_posts/2020-03-15-viewshed-tutorial.md

 Viewshed analysis denotes field of vision modelling in GIS jargon.
 The term is quite awkwardly borrowing its suffix from watershed, even if there is nothing being “shed”.
 Anyway, the term viewshed has become commonplace in GIS terminology and is here to stay.

 ![2018-03-15-viewshed.jpg]({{site.baseurl}}/figures/2020-03-15-viewshed.jpg)
 *Viewshed output: visible area in white and hidden space in black.
-Observer location is marked by red diamond.*
+Observer location is marked by the red diamond.*

 A basic viewshed analysis output is a visibility map, in raster format, which classifies the terrain surrounding an observation point into visible and not visible (true/false or 1/0).
 Other, more complex visibility indices may be available in common GIS software, such as the depth below visible horizon or view angle.
 For the purpose of this tutorial, we will take into account only the basic true/false output.
 We will use [QGIS Visibility analysis plugin]( http://www.zoran-cuckovic.from.hr/QGIS-visibility-analysis/), available in the official QGIS plugin repository.